tidymodels/parsnip/tests/testthat/_snaps/logistic_reg.md

       fit(spec, Class ~ ., lending_club)
     Condition
       Error in `fit()`:
+      x For the LiblineaR engine, mixture must be 0 or 1,not 0.5. i Choose a pure ridge model with `mixture = 0` or a pure lasso model with `mixture = 1`.
       !
-For the LiblineaR engine, mixture must be 0 or 1,not 0.5.Choose a pure ridge model with `mixture = 0`.Choose a pure lasso model with `mixture = 1`.The Liblinear engine does not support other values.
+The Liblinear engine does not support other values.

 ---